flatlinee/flathud/Readme.txt

 Welcome to flatHUD!

-Version: 1.4
+Version: 1.52
-Released: January 6, 2014
+Released: February 20th, 2014

 Changes:
--All-new MvM Wave design
--MvM scoreboard fix
--Black border added around CP icons
--Winpanel updated to support killstreak icons
+-Main menus updated to version 1.52
--Various other bug fixes
+-"No Server Links" main menu now updated to be the default one

 FAQ: